-We’ve teamed up with Dr Jenna Macchiochi – a Hove-based immunologist, lecturer, fitness instructor and keen home cook – to bring you a collection of healthy recipes you can try this month using our fresh fish and shellfish.
+We teamed up with Dr Jenna Macchiochi – a Hove-based immunologist – to create a collection of our healthiest recipes

 Expert immunologist Dr Jenna Macciochi unravels the science around immunity and how to be well in a modern world.
 Currently a lecturer at the University of Sussex, she specialises in understanding how nutrition and lifestyle interact with the immune system in health and disease.